 Sunset restaurant

-Azul Condesa is an excellent restaurant with a sunset view over the Chora (open menu).
+Azul Condesa is an excellent restaurant with a sunset view over the Chora (on Google Maps).
 Prices are about the same as at Captain’s, but the setting and the view of the city are absolutely magical!
 The service is incredible, I’ve never had so many people say “Thank you Sir” or “You’re very welcome Sir”.
 You feel like a star for a moment, and everyone’s in the same boat!

 For the record, Azul Condesa is a Mexican restaurant.
 Do you think it sounds fake in Mykonos?
 Think again!
 Chefs from all over the world make Mykonos their home, and the taste buds are in for a treat.